ASH30KW/unprotected-app/README.md

-# 🎈 Blank app template
+# 🎈 unprotected app template

 A simple Streamlit app template for you to modify!